-The day-to-day operations of Future Earth are carried out by the Secretariat, which is based in five Global Hubs and in four Regional Centers and Offices.
-The Global Hubs are located in Canada (Montreal), France (Paris), Japan (Tokyo), Sweden (Stockholm) and the USA (Boulder and Fort Collins, Colorado, and Fairfax, Virginia).
-The Regional Centers and Offices are located in Africa (South Africa), Asia (Japan), the Middle East and North Africa (Cyprus), and South Asia (India).
+The day-to-day operations of Future Earth are carried out by the Secretariat, which is based in eight Global Hubs.
+These Global Hubs are located in Canada (Montreal), China (Beijing), France (Paris), Japan (Tokyo), South Asia (Bengaluru), Sweden (Stockholm), Taipei (Taipei), and the USA (Boulder and Fort Collins, Colorado, and Fairfax, Virginia).

 Interdisciplinary and Intercontinental Teamwork Across the Globe.

 Global Research Projects

 We experiment in generating new ideas, innovations, and collaborations.
 In that vein, we are working with tech companies to develop new approaches to reducing carbon emissions.
 We also foster networks of early career researchers and other innovators, encouraging new ways of thinking about how sustainability research and practice gets done.

 Future Earth supports 27 Global Research Networks that together address the complex interactions between natural, social and technological systems, and how those interactions affect, across time and space, the planet’s life support systems, socio economic development, and human wellbeing.